Hyper-depreciation 2026: we deliver the technical side. You deliver the measurable energy savings.

 The asseverated technical report is the responsibility of a qualified professional (chartered engineer or certified Energy Manager / EGE) or a certifying body.
 IOMA provides all technical documentation, network diagrams, system specifications, pre/post energy baselines, and operational support so the certifier can produce a solid report.
 We already work with trusted certifiers in Piedmont and Lombardy and can connect them to the company.

-Can Transizione 5.0 be used to upgrade a plant already in production?
+Can hyper-depreciation be used to upgrade a plant already in production?

-Rates, thresholds, and deadlines for Transizione 5.0 are set by MIMIT decrees and can change with implementation circulars.
+Rates, thresholds, and deadlines for Italy's incentives (Transizione 5.0 before, the 2026 hyper-depreciation now) are set by MIMIT decrees and can change with implementation circulars.
 The content of this page is informational only — for a binding evaluation of the tax benefit we recommend consulting your tax advisor and/or a qualified certifier.
 IOMA provides the technical work and supporting documentation, not tax advice.

-Got a project to frame inside the program?
+Got an investment to frame inside the 2026 incentives?
 Write to us — we start from a free on-site assessment.

 A guide that goes deeper on this topic.